How to overcome dependence on fiber and fiber-related constipation

 Type 6: Fluffy pieces with ragged edges, a mushy stool

 This form is close to the margins of comfort in several respects.
 First, it may be difficult to control the urge, especially when you don‘t have immediate access to a bathroom.
 Second, it is a rather messy affair to manage with toilet paper alone, unless you have access to a flexible shower or bidet.
 Otherwise, I consider it borderline normal.
-These kind of stools may suggest a slightly hyperactive colon (fast motility), excess dietary potassium, or sudden dehydration or spike in blood pressure related to stress (both cause the rapid release of water and potassium from blood plasma into the intestinal cavity).
+These kind of stools may suggest a slightly hyperactive colon (fast motility), excess dietary salt (sodium chloride), or sudden dehydration or spike in blood pressure related to stress (both cause the rapid release of water and sodium chloride from blood plasma into the intestinal cavity).
 It can also indicate a hypersensitive personality prone to stress, too many spices, drinking water with a high mineral content, or the use of osmotic (mineral salts) laxatives.